adobe/aepsdk-edgebridge-ios/Documentation/data-format.md

 The AEP Edge Bridge extension maps the data sent in `trackAction` and `trackState` API calls to a specific format known to Analytics which requires no additional server-side mapping.
 This document outlines the data format applied to the tracking data.

 As of version 5.0.0 of AEP Edge Bridge for iOS, the following table lists the mapping of the `trackAction` and `trackState` parameters to the "data" node of the Experience Event sent to the Edge Network.
+Adobe Experience Platform Edge Network automatically maps these data variables into Adobe Analytics without additional server-side configuration.

 | Data | Key path in the network request | Description |